-Public testimony on the proposed amendments was received prior to, during, and after the Planning Commission public hearing.
-The following summarizes and addresses those public comments.
+Public testimony on the proposed amendments was received during the public hearing process at the Planning Commission and City Council.
+The following summarizes and addresses those public comments received through June 30, 2022.
 The written testimony provided for the Planning Commission public hearing concerning the proposed amendments is included in full here.
+Additional written testimony provided for the City Council public hearing is included and attached to the City Council staff report.